cdosborn/site/posts/reading-notes-on-the-seven-habits-of-highly-effective-people/index.md

 <span id="fn:2"></span>
 Covey offers the advice of writing a personal mission statement with an outline of your values.
-You might write that you refuse to lie in matters small and large, that you'll give people your full attention.
-The book describes how concrete values simplify the decisions we have to make.
+You might write that you refuse to lie in matters small and large or that you'll give people your full attention.
 Covey keeps his mission statement within reach and reviews it regularly
 <a style="text-decoration:none" href="#fn:2:defn"><sup>2</sup></a>.

 The next three habits concern public victory or being effective in relationships.
-The are respectively to seek outcomes where everyone wins, to understand before being understood, and to value others' differences.
+They are to seek outcomes where everyone wins, to understand before being understood, and to value others' differences.

-I did not expect Covey's idea of interdependence.
-Wasn't this another kind of dependence?
-Working with others is inevitable, relationships are inevitable.
-A large degree of our effectiveness is how we're able to be effective in these relationships.

 What does it mean to be effective in relationships?
-Is this leveraging others?
+To receive the best in your relationships, people have to want to give their best.
+We are each driven by our own agendas, our own motivations, our own desires.

+> What is important to another person must be as important to you as the other person is to you

-The way to receive someone's best is to seek their best.
-If you can build trust, if you can deeply empathize, if you can seek outcomes that are truly win-win, then people will volunteer their best.
+If you can build trust, if you can deeply empathize and understand, if you can seek outcomes that are truly win-win, then people will volunteer their best.

 > You can buy a person’s hand, but you can’t buy his heart.
 His heart is where his enthusiasm, his loyalty is.
 You can buy his back, but you can’t buy his